|THERMAL LEAK & IMAGING SCAN TESTING

 |In the cooler months, heat the house - not the neighborhood.
 During summer - keep cool, conditioned air in

-The camera's advanced thermal sensors allow me to look for potential energy losses throughout your
+use a Seek Reveal camera with advanced thermal sensors that allows me to look for potential energy

 So when you're requesting a home inspection - consider a Thermal Imaging Scan Test.